 What would it take to see Klaus Zumwinkel, Boris Becker, Peter Graf and the likes actually spend the time of their sentence behind bars?
 1,2 Million?
 1,7 Million?
 6,29 Million?
 33 Million?
 How high does the number need to be?

-Read more in this column Juliane Mendelsohn: Not buying it
+Read more in this column Juliane Mendelsohn: Emma gets it